rollerozxa/voxelmanip.se/_posts/2025-01-16-drawing-text-in-the-sdl-renderer-without-sdl-ttf.md

 	GLYPH_HEIGHT };
 ```

-Then the destination rect, which should be pretty self-explanatory &ndash; just the size of a glyph, scaled to the scale.
+Then the destination rect, which should be pretty self-explanatory &mdash; just the size of a glyph, scaled to the scale.

 ```c
 SDL_FRect dstrect = {